5 Tips For Early Morning Exercising

-Fitness instructor Barbara Vinciguerra teaches classes that start by 6 a.m. four times a week — and they’re packed.
+Fitness instructor Barbara Vinciguerra teaches classes that as early as 6 a.m. — and they’re packed.
 It helps that she’s inspired a following so devoted, her students will follow her into the early-morning hours just to work out with her.
-But, besides that, here are some of Vinciguerra’s tips for getting up out of bed to exercise.
+If you can't make it to one of her classes, however, here are some of Vinciguerra’s tips for getting up out of bed to exercise.

 Make it a group thing